MENU

 Description:

 This event fires right after an edit to a cell that you've made has been saved.
-The meta information that's available to you is the same as the beforeeditsave event:
+The meta information that's available to you is the same as the beforeeditsave event and it's passed to your listener function as the second argument:

 {